brrltd/sapphire/docs/en/reference/sqlquery.md

 <div class="warning" markdown="1">
-Please read our ["security" topic](/topics/security) to find out how to sanitize user input before using it in SQL queries.
+Please read our ["security" topic](/topics/security) to find out how to properly prepare user input and variables for use in queries
 </div>

 ## Usage

 ### SELECT

+Selection can be done by creating an instance of `SQLSelect`, which allows management of all elements of a SQL SELECT query, including columns, joined tables, conditional filters, grouping, limiting, and sorting.

+E.g.

 	:::php
+	<?php

 	$sqlSelect = new SQLSelect();
 	$sqlSelect->setFrom('Player');
 	$sqlSelect->selectField('FieldName', 'Name');